lynndz3/bookbound/README.md

 ## The Why

 I read too fast.
-It's probably not a good thing.
-A good reader gives themself enough time to think critically, discover the intricacies, and savor the writing.
-But I don't.
+It's not a good thing.
+People should savor their books.

-And because I don't, I always need a new book.
+But I don't - I crush them.
+And so, I always need a new book.
 Every couple of weeks I'm emailing, texting, calling my friends and family:

 > "Hey what are you reading now?
 Do you like it?"